MohammedAmayri/sensor-oracle/replit.md

   - Added preview server configuration

 ## Notes
-- The application uses Swedish language for the UI
+- The application uses mixed languages: Swedish for DB tools, English for PDF Decoder Generator
 - Component tagger (lovable-tagger) is included for development mode
 - All UI components are from shadcn/ui library
 - The app features a gradient background with animated elements
+- PDF Decoder Generator requires Azure Functions backend to be running
+- SAS URLs have time-limited tokens; automatic refresh handles expiry transparently